TnTech-ECE/S25_Team2_MyCapstoneProject/DetailedDesignStructureand-Alignment-and-Container.md

 ## Design Decision Analysis

-- **Safety**:The Enepaq modules include dual-layer protection while the Orion BMS manages fault detection, temperature regulation, and telemetry.
+-**Safety**:The Enepaq modules include dual-layer protection while the Orion BMS manages fault detection, temperature regulation, and telemetry.
--**Spatial Efficiency**: The Altelix enclosure provides adequate internal space for components while allowing for insulation and airflow.
+-**Spatial Efficiency**: The Altelix enclosure provides adequate internal space for components while allowing for insulation and airflow
 -**Integration Simplicity**: The Orion BMS accommodates thermistors, voltage sensing, and CAN communication in a single package.
 -**Regulatory Compliance**: The solution exceeds EV5.3-EV5.8 standards through its flame-resistant build and comprehensive monitoring.
 -**Cost-Benefit Balance**: Although premium in price, the Orion BMS’s features, and dependability justify its inclusion.
 Dual-layer protection in modules; Orion BMS fault monitoring